mezka/afipcaeqrdecode/README.md

 #The actual output will not be pretty printed, it will be stripped of all whitespace and formatting characters
 ```

+## Salvaging bad QR code z-indexing on invoices, bad AFIP CAE urls, and bad JSON

+Some bad PDFs have other images overlapping on the AFIP CAE QR code, so we implemented a second run codepath that uses [PyMuPDF](https://pypi.org/project/PyMuPDF/) in order to extract all images inside the invoices and then run [qreader](https://pypi.org/project/qreader/) on them.

+In cases in which the construction of the AFIP CAE QR url was done incorrectly or have some parts missing, we try to decode anyways.

+We came upon many decoded metadatas with bad json that had to be repaired in the consumer application, with this in mind we included [json-repair] (https://pypi.org/project/json-repair/) by and turn it on by default.

 ## System Dependencies and their installation